ColoradoSchoolOfMines/wii-track/docs/design.rst

 The ``color-lambda`` function processed data from the camera.
 It used

 ..
-TODO describe libraries and method (whatever that crazy square rooting of stuff was)
+TODO: David and Jack describe libraries and method (whatever that crazy square rooting of stuff was)

 Weight Processing Lambda
 ~~~~~~~~~~~~~~~~~~~~~~~~